 These are also elected officials.
 State Statute 60.33 lists the duties of the Clerk.
 State Statute 60.34 lists the duties of the Treasurer.
 State Statute 60.35 and Town Ordinance 2.01 list the duties and authority of the Constable.
 These officials attend Town Board meetings.
 The Constable attends Safety Committee meetings.

 Office Hours: 10:00 am – 2:00 pm Monday -Thursday unless otherwise posted.
 The Clerk is in the office most days beyond these hours and is available by appointment, please call (608) 635-2014.

 Utility District Board

 The Town of Dekorra has established a Utility District under the power given to it by State Statute 66.0827.
 The elected Town Board serves as the Commissioners of the Utility District.
-The board reviews operation of the district and establishes a budget and recommends to the Town Board if a need for additional assessments arise.
-The Utility District Board generally meets the fourth Tuesday of each month at 5:30 pm at the Town Hall.
+The board reviews the operation of the district and establishes a budget and recommends to the Town Board if a need for additional assessments arises.
+The Utility District Board generally meets as needed at a duly posted meeting at the Town Hall.

 Head of Emergency Government Services

 The Town Board appoints a head of emergency government services under the authority of Town Ordinance 2.04.
 The town board has designated the Town Chairperson to be the head of emergency government services.
 The town board has adopted an Emergency Response Plan.